MimiAndMars/MimiAndMars.github.io/README.md

 ## To Do List:

 > 1. Create a new branch for all other source files for Hexo.
 > 1. Make a README.md file that record all steps for making a new post.
+> 1. replace 头像 and some images from the website, could be done in source folder

 ## To make a new post:
 1. cd toHexoDir